aablank1/analytics.en/help/components/c-segmentation/c-segmentation-workflow/seg-sequential-build.md

 **Create this segment**

 Page B and C are nested in a [!UICONTROL Logic Group] container within the outer [!UICONTROL Visitor] container.
 The [!UICONTROL Hit] container for A is then followed by the [!UICONTROL Logic Group] container with B and C identified using the [!UICONTROL AND] operator.
-Because it is in the [!UICONTROL Logic Group], the sequence is not defined and hitting either page B or C makes the argument true.
+Because it is in the [!UICONTROL Logic Group], the sequence is not defined and hitting both page B and C in any order makes the argument true.

 ![](assets/logic_group_any_order2.png)